Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 Another important piece of the puzzle is [Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/how-to-use-azure-key-vault-secrets-pipeline-activities).
 We won't discuss why and [how to use Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) in data factory, only how to set it up in our context.

 Key Vaults are declared as linked services in ADF.
 The JSON declaration file is located in the `\linkedService\` sub-folder.
-Its format is simple (a `name` and a `baseURl` pointing to the Key Vault instance `https://<azureKeyVaultName>.vault.azure.net"`).
+Its format is simple (a `name` and a `baseUrl` pointing to the Key Vault instance `https://<azureKeyVaultName>.vault.azure.net"`).
 To be noted that Key Vault linked services leverage the managed identity of the factory instance for authentication.
 When handling multiple factories, we should automate that registration.

 We will leverage Key Vaults to store the credentials of data sources that don't support Managed Identity.

-But since there is currently no way to dedicate Key Vaults to factory instances sharing the same repo, we will have to share those credentials in development wether we share factory instances or not.
+Since there is currently no way to dedicate Key Vaults to factory instances sharing the same repo, **we will have to share those credentials in development wether we share factory instances or not**.
+Contrary to SHIR, there is no hidden wiring, so the `baseUrl` value is stored in the repo.
+Maintaining different values for each developer branch plus the release and master branches through the feature lifecycle is certainly possible but will be pain.
+I'm lobbying the ADF team to either get Key Vault linked services a hidden wiring like SHIR, have them source their `baseUrl` from global parameters, and/or allow us to lock JSON declaration files in the ADF UI so their value is not saved to the repo but kept local.
+We'll see how that goes.

 The release pipeline will update the `baseUrl` property to point to the right Key Vault instance when moving through environments.
 For a single development factory instance setup:

 ![Schema of Key Vault wiring across environments for single dev factory instance](https://raw.githubusercontent.com/Fleid/fleid.github.io/master/_posts/202005_adf_devops/akv_single.png)